Charles V, Holy Roman Emperor: Marriage

 Despite the Emperor's long absences due to political affairs abroad, the marriage was a happy one, as both partners were always devoted and faithful to each other.
 The Empress acted as regent of Spain during her husband's absences, and she proved herself to be a good politician and ruler, thoroughly impressing the Emperor with many of her political accomplishments and decisions.

-The marriage lasted for thirteen years, until Isabella's death in 1539.
+The marriage lasted for 13 years until Isabella's death in 1539.
 The Empress contracted a fever during the third month of her seventh pregnancy, which resulted in antenatal complications that caused her to miscarry a stillborn son.
 Her health further deteriorated due to an infection, and she died two weeks later on 1 May 1539, aged 35.
 Charles was left so grief-stricken by his wife's death that for two months he shut himself up in a monastery, where he prayed and mourned for her in solitude.

 Charles never recovered from Isabella's death, dressing in black for the rest of his life to show his eternal mourning, and, unlike most kings of the time, he never remarried.
-In memory of his wife, the Emperor commissioned the painter Titian to paint several posthumous portraits of Isabella; the finished portraits included Titian's Portrait of Empress Isabel of Portugal and La Gloria.
+In memory of his wife, the Emperor commissioned the painter Titian to paint several posthumous portraits of Isabella.
+The finished portraits included Titian's Portrait of Isabella of Portugal and La Gloria.
 Charles kept these paintings with him whenever he travelled, and they were among those that he brought with him after his retirement to the Monastery of Yuste in 1557.

 In 1540, Charles paid tribute to Isabella's memory when he commissioned the Flemish composer Thomas Crecquillon to compose new music as a memorial to her.
 Crecquillon composed his Missa 'Mort m'a privé in memory of the Empress.
 It expresses the Emperor's grief and great wish for a heavenly reunion with his beloved wife.